-Inside the Courts -- Celebrating its 14th year, Inside the Courts has become a notable program Inside the for judicial outreach in the Ninth Circuit as well as the State of Florida.
-The four-session educational series taught by a team of judges is uniquely designed to allow citizens to learn about the court as they interact with judges in an informal setting.
-Topics presented include criminal and civil courts, probate and mental health, domestic, juvenile, traffic, and collections court, as well as mediation and court interpreting.
+Inside the Courts -- Celebrating its 15th year, Inside Inside the the Courts is an effective judicial outreach program that has gained notoriety both in the Ninth Circuit and the State of Florida.
+The four-session educational series taught by a team of judges is uniquely designed to promote court awareness by allowing participants and judges to interact in an informal setting.
+Topics presented include criminal and civil courts, probate Can and mental health, domestic, juvenile, traffic, and collections court, as well as mediation and court interpreting.
 Presentations are designed to be dynamic, promote audience participation, and provide ample opportunity for audience questions.
-In 2011, 233 citizens registered for the program and participants received certificates of completion from the court for attending at least 3 sessions.
+In 2012, there were well over 400 citizens registered for the program and 112 whom received certificates of completion from the court for attending at least 3 sessions.
 The program was featured in the winter 2009 issue of The Full Court Press, the official newsletter of the Florida State Courts, as a model program for court-community relationship building.
 As a result, the concept is being adopted by other circuits statewide.
-Inside the Courts is free to the general public and is held annually.
-Sessions are produced for broadcast and air regularly on Orange County's government channel, Orange TV.
-For more information or to register for the next program, call 407-836-0517 or visit www.NinthCircuit.org
+Inside the Courts is held annually and is free to the general public.
+Sessions are filmed and later produced for broadcast.
+For more information or to register for the next program, call 407-836-0517 or visit www.
+NinthCircuit.org.